evereveofficial/redux-search/README.md

 ```

+## Server side expectations
+It's also expected that the JSON data coming back from the server will include a `total_count` property which is required
+for the pagination to work correctly.

 ## Contributing

 To contribute, please create a fork and submit pull requests.
 Pull requests from outside of the organization will not be accepted without tests.